Chipdelmal/dataViz_CADi/markdowns/dataVizPrimer.md

 ## How?

-There are several visual cues that help viewers interpret data.
+There are several visual cues that help viewers interpret plots.
 The most common ones are:

-* __Position:__ The coordinates of data points are usually related to the independent variables shown in the plots axes.
+* __Position:__ The coordinates of points are usually related to the independent variables shown in the plots axes.
 * __Length:__ One of the easiest cues to decode, length is usually interpreted as _magnitude_.
-* __Direction:__ When used in time series,
+* __Direction:__ When used in time series, it relates to increases/decreases of quantities.
 * __Angle:__ Generally mapped to rate of change in vector representations.
 * __Shape:__ Can be effectively used to differentiate between categorical datasets, or to emphasize data points.
 * __Area:__ Used to encode magnitde, this variable can be an effective, albeit tricky, method to show an extra dimension of our data in a two-dimensional setting.